siangernlow/tp/docs/UserGuide.md

 </div>

 Examples:
-* `list l/infected` followed by `delete 2` deletes the 2nd infected person in the displayed people list.
+* `list l/infected` followed by `deletePerson 2` deletes the 2nd infected person in the displayed people list.
-* `findPerson Betsy` followed by `delete 1` deletes the 1st person in the results of the `findPerson` command.
+* `findPerson Betsy` followed by `deletePerson 1` deletes the 1st person in the results of the `findPerson` command.
-* `deletePerson idp/S123` deletes the person with the id S123.
+* `deletePerson idp/S123A` deletes the person with the Id S123A.

 <div style="page-break-after: always;"></div>